-Resource mobilization at the national level consists of both national expenditures and resources from international cooperation.
-Over the period 2012-2014, resource mobilization for the Mediterranean region amounted to €148,757,020.
+Resource mobilisation at the national level consists of both national expenditures and resources from international cooperation.
+Over the period 2012-2014, resource mobilisation for the Mediterranean region amounted to €148,757,020.
 International cooperation represents 18% of the total funding, with 82% of funding coming from public budgets.

-The financial share of international funding resources and national budgets is shown in the next graph.
+The financial share of international funding resources and national budgets is shown in figure 20.
 Five countries out of 14 are very much dependent on international cooperation.
-This is mainly the case for the southern countries of the Mediterranean region.
+This is mainly the case for the Southern countries of the Mediterranean region.